This program is currently not accepting new volunteers.

 Volunteers must be able to work independently, use binoculars and make detailed observations and notes.
 Volunteers must also have the interest and ability to hike off-trail and in rugged terrain.

 Volunteers must be able to hike distances anywhere from 1 to 9 miles with up to 10 pounds of optical equipment and extra clothing and be able to tolerate sun, wind, fog, and cold.
 Volunteers may be exposed to poison oak and ticks.

 Volunteers must also use own vehicle to transport to and from survey sites and provide own weather appropriate clothing, including rain gear and hiking boots.

 Volunteers work 6 to 8 hours per day and commit to a minimum of 2 survey days per month during any day of the week for a total of 10 survey days from February through July.

-Volunteers must attend a two-day Harbor Seal Monitoring training on February 21 and March 1, 2015, and field training with a mentor.
+Volunteers must attend Harbor Seal Monitoring trainings on February 24, 2018 and March 11, 2018 as well as field training with a mentor.